Orange County, Florida: Tourism and hospitality

 Central Florida Tourism Oversight District Office in Lake Buena Vista is the governing jurisdiction and special taxing district for the land of Walt Disney World Resort.

 Tourism remains at the core of Orange County's economy.
 Nicknamed the 'Theme Park Capital of the World', the county is home to Walt Disney World, Universal Orlando, and SeaWorld Orlando, among many other theme parks.
 As of 2022, with over 2.9 million visitors, Orlando was the third-most visited city in the U.S. after New York City and Miami.
 Orlando International Airport is the 7th-busiest airport in the United States and the 18th-busiest in the world.
 The county features 7 of the 10 most visited theme parks in North America (5 of the top 10 in the world), as well as the 4 most visited water parks in the U.S. The Walt Disney World resort is the area's largest attraction.
 The resort is home to, the Magic Kingdom, Epcot, Disney's Hollywood Studios, Disney's Animal Kingdom, Disney's Typhoon Lagoon, Disney's Blizzard Beach and Disney Springs.
-Universal Orlando encompasses Universal Studios Florida, Universal Islands of Adventure, Universal Volcano Bay and Universal CityWalk.
+Universal Orlando encompasses Universal Studios Florida, Universal Islands of Adventure, Universal Epic Universe, Universal Volcano Bay and Universal CityWalk.
 SeaWorld Orlando is an animal theme park, featuring numerous marine wildlife displays, alongside an amusement park, Aquatica water park, and Discovery Cove.
 Other theme parks include Fun Spot Orlando, Icon Park, Madame Tussauds, and Sealife Aquarium.

 Along with these tourist offerings, the county is also home to the corporate headquarters for these theme parks' operations.
 One of the two corporate headquarters for Disney Experiences is located in Lake Buena Vista (the other headquarters is located in Glendale, California).
 There were reportedly plans from Disney, that they were to expand more of their corporate presence in Orange County, with the transferring of DPEP positions over the next couple of years to a new 60-acre corporate campus in the Lake Nona area of the county, with as many as 90% of the transferred positions being Imagineering positions.
 However, the planned relocation was cancelled in May 2023 amidst the feud between Disney and Florida's governor Ron DeSantis.
 United Parks & Resorts (formerly SeaWorld Entertainment Inc. or SeaWorld Parks & Entertainment) is an American theme park and entertainment company, with corporate headquarters located in Orange County.
 Along with SeaWorld, United Parks & Resorts is the parent company for the theme parks Adventure Island, Aquatica, Busch Gardens, Discovery Cove, Sesame Place, Water Country USA, and Worlds of Discovery.

 In-turn, hospitality is incredibly vital to the county's economy.
 Westgate Resorts, an American timeshare resort company, was founded and is currently headquartered in the county.
 As of July 2021, Westgate Resorts has 22 locations across the United States.
 Other major hospitality companies with a significant economic presence (both corporate and in its resort properties) within the county include: